AshleighCodes/crowdfunding_back_end/README.md

 Please include the following in your readme doc:
 - [X] A link to the deployed project 👉 [Please click here](https://earisistable-6e77c5ae1c72.herokuapp.com/)
-- [X] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint (see below).
+- [X] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint (see below)
 ![GET Request - Deployed Heroku](./README_img/Screenshot_GetRequest.gif)
 - [X] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint (see below).
 ![POST Request - Deployed Heroku](./README_img/Screenshot_PostRequest.gif)